Alieff/terminal-teleportation-system/README.md

 ## TODO :
-- Convert the script in go-lang, so this could be used on any platform
+- Convert the script to go-lang, so this could be used on any platform